StackStorm/st2docs/docs/source/reference/ha.rst

 proxy.
 Clients like WebUI and ChatOps maintain a persistent connection with an st2stream process and receive update from the st2stream server.

-n st2stream process can be behind a loadbalance in an active-active configuration.
+Multiple st2stream process can be behind a loadbalances in an active-active configuration.
 Since clients maintain a persistent connection with a specific instance the client will loose event momentarily if an st2stream process goes down.
 It would be the responsibility of the client to reconnect to an alternate stream connection via the loadbalancer.
+Note that this is in contrast with ``st2api`` where each connection from a client is short-lived.
+Take the long-lived nature of connection made to this process when configuring appropriate timeouts for loadbalancer, wsgi app server like gunicorn etc.

 st2sensorcontainer
 ^^^^^^^^^^^^^^^^^^